Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Introduction

 where $\Homeo(S, \partial S)$ is the group of homeomorphisms of $S$ pointwise fixing the boundary of $S$, and $f \sim g$ for $f,g \in \Homeo(S,\partial S)$ when $f$ is isotopic to $g$ relative to $\partial S$.
 Note a homeomorphism fixing the boundary must also preserve orientation.
 If $\partial S =\emptyset$, then we write $\Homeo^{+}(S)$, the group of orientation-preserving homeomorphisms, in the definition of the mapping class group.
 When $S$ has noncompact boundary components, its mapping class group was first systematically studied by the first author \cite{dickmann2023mapping}.
 Recently, he classified the \emph{pure} mapping class groups with automatic continuity including mapping class groups of surfaces with noncompact boundary \cite{dickmann2023automatic}.

-Following Algom-Kfir--Bestvina \cite{AB2021} we define the mapping class group of a graph $\G$ as
+Following Algom-Kfir--Bestvina \cite{AB2025} we define the mapping class group of a graph $\G$ as

 where $\PHE(\G)$ is the group of proper homotopy equivalences of $\G$.
-Recall a \textit{proper homotopy equivalence} or PHE is a homotopy equivalence that is proper with a proper inverse.
+Recall a \textit{proper homotopy equivalence} or PHE is a homotopy equivalence $f$ that is proper with a proper inverse $g$ such that $fg$ and $gf$ are properly homotopic to the identity.
 For $f,g \in \PHE(\G)$, we let $f \sim g$ when $f$ is properly homotopic to $g$.

 The mapping class group for a graph or surface is a topological group with a natural topology.
-This topology is a quotient of the respective compact-open topology on either the group of PHEs of a graph or the homeomorphism group of a surface.
-See \cite[Section 4]{AB2021} and \cite{vlamis2019notes} for more details.
+This topology is a quotient of the respective compact-open topology on either the group of PHEs of the graph or the homeomorphism group of the surface.
+See \cite[Section 4]{AB2025} and \cite{vlamis2019notes} for more details.
 When a proper homotopy equivalence exists between a surface and a graph, it naturally determines a homomorphism between their mapping class groups.
 We show the following basic properties of the induced map.

 \begin{theorem} Let $S$ be an infinite-type surface properly homotopy equivalent to a graph $\G$.
 Then the induced homomorphism is continuous and has a closed image.
 Moreover, the kernel is topologically generated by Dehn twists about the compact boundary components. \end{theorem}